 - may not hold any other scholarship granted by the Government of Canada;

-- who are enrolled in courses must arrive in Canada by September for the fall semester or by February for the winter semester;
+- carrying out a semester-based study exchange must arrive in Canada by September for the fall semester or by January for the winter semester;

-- must focus primarily on full-time studies or research during their stay in Canada.
+- must focus primarily on full-time studies or research during their stay in Canada; and

 - are expected to return to their home institutions after the scholarship period in order to complete their studies.